 Mayuko Nakamura, Center for Integrated Professional Development

-Learn strategies to create a “safe” environment where students can engage in dialogue that fosters an understanding of multiple perspectives.
-Although not all classroom disruptions and challenges can be mitigated, evidence-based strategies can help you build trust in the classroom and teach the students the skills they need to have respectful dialogue.
+Learn strategies to create a “safe” classroom environment where students can engage in dialogue that fosters an understanding of diverse perspectives.
+While not all classroom disruptions and challenges can be mitigated, evidence-based strategies can help build trust in the classroom and equip students with the skills needed for respectful dialogue.
+Registration required.

 Synchronous Session: